 ESTA stands for Electronic System for Travel Authorisation.
 It is part of the Visa Waiver Programme (VWP) of the US government that allows citizens of the UK, European Union and two dozen other countries entry to the United States without a need for a traditional visa.
 Your ESTA authorisation stays active for two years within which you are permitted stays in the US with a 90-day limit per visit.

-The travel ban on Schengen Area countries was declared on 11 March during by a Proclamation announced by President Trump.
-It became effective on the 13 March.
-It was amended to include the UK and Ireland from the effective 16 March.
+The travel ban on Schengen Area countries was declared in March 2020 by a United States Government Presidential Proclamation.
 Presently, the restrictions on entry due to the Proclamation remain active.

 Yes, absolutely.
 As soon as your approved application is confirmed, your ESTA authorisation permits you visa-free travel to the US.
 An approved ESTA is valid two years or until the expiration of one’s passport.
 However, any travel to the US should not be booked until the ban is lifted.

-While the temporary travel ban on the UK and the EU is active, cancelation of an ESTA application is non-refundable if the termination is as a result of the Proclamation.
+While the temporary travel ban on the UK and the EU is active, cancelation of an ESTA application is non-refundable if the termination is as a result of the travel restrictions proclamation.
 We advise that travellers subject to the Proclamation postpone their travel plans to the US until the ban is lifted.

 The news constantly changes about travel to and within the US due to the COVID-19 pandemic and the associated temporary travel limits placed on travellers from Europe, including the UK and Ireland.
-Get the latest travel updates here on our website, application-esta.co.uk Be sure to bookmark this page to stay up to date with related news about the status of the Proclamation and significant updates for VWP and ESTA travel to the US in latter 2020, early 2021, and beyond.
+Get the latest travel updates here on our website, application-esta.co.uk.